Publish or Perish on GNU/Linux

 Once you have Wine installed, you can install Publish or Perish using its normal Windows installer according to the following procedure.

 1. Download the Publish or Perish software installer from the Harzing.com web site:

-5. Installation is now complete.
-You can start Publish or Perish through the Applications > Wine > Programs menu of your GNU/Linux desktop:
+3. Once installation is complete, you can start Publish or Perish through the Applications > Wine > Programs menu of your GNU/Linux desktop:

 As stated earlier, Publish or Perish requires Wine version 1.8 or later for proper operation, in particular to support the display of Google Scholar CAPTCHA images.

 You can check the Wine version on which Publish or Perish is running by using the Help > About Publish or Perish command from the Publish or Perish main menu.
 This command will show the About Publish or Perish dialog box that contains the Wine version number, among other information: